Kevin Ross (musician)

-Kevin Ross (born December 8, 1987) is an American singer, songwriter and producer.
+Kevin Ross (born December 8, 1987) is an American born singer, songwriter and producer.
 He previously was signed to Motown Records and he released his debut album The Awakening in March 2017.
 Ross is also an award-winning songwriter, having written songs for artists such as Trey Songz, Nicki Minaj, Jamie Foxx, SWV, Johnny Gill and Toni Braxton.
 He began to become well known in 2014 after being featured in a Glade holiday campaign that year, charting with his version of the song "This Is My Wish".

 Early life

 Born and raised in the DMV area, Ross came from a family full of musicians.
 As a child, he was heavily influenced by his father's side of the family, who all sang and played musical instruments.
 He attended the Duke Ellington School of the Arts, a performing arts high school in Washington, D.C.
 After covering songs from Stevie Wonder in a Motown tribute during his second year, Ross knew he wanted to pursue a career as a musician.
-Following high school, he accepted a scholarship to the prestigious Berklee College of Music in Boston, where he studied contemporary writing and production.
+Following high school, he accepted a scholarship to the Berklee College of Music in Boston, where he studied contemporary writing and production.

 Career

 While attending Berklee, Ross appeared on BET's 106 and Park's as part of the shows Wild Out Wednesday competition.
-Ross ended up winning the competition and through his win, caught the attention of executive producer and music industry veteran Troy Taylor.
+Ross ended up winning the competition and caught the attention of Troy Taylor.
 After graduating from Berklee College, Ross moved to Atlanta where he began his songwriting career.
-After successfully landing several songwriting placements with Trey Songz, Jamie Foxx, and other platinum artists, Kevin signed a recording deal with Motown Records.
+After successfully landing several songwriting placements with Trey Songz, Jamie Foxx, and other artists, Ross signed a recording deal with Motown Records.